braedensc/ncaaprs/README.md

 create a new app

-once in your new app's page, click on deploy tab
+once in your new app's page, click on deploy tab (make sure to add python to build packages in app settings, and make sure it is underneath node.js)

 Follow instructions on how to deploy using existing git repository, make sure you are on deployment branch